Excellence in Rhinoplasty

 Preservation rhinoplasty is an innovative approach to enhancing the aesthetic appearance of the nose.
 The main goal of preservation rhinoplasty is to retain as much of the patient’s original cartilage and bone tissue as possible while improving nasal and facial appearance.
 This procedure results in the coveted non-operated, natural look that permeates our modern lives.

-Over the years, double-board certified plastic surgeon Dr. Ali Sajjadian has incorporated different aspects of this technique into his rhinoplasty philosophy and methodology.
+Over the years, triple-board certified plastic surgeon Dr. Ali Sajjadian has incorporated different aspects of this technique into his rhinoplasty philosophy and methodology.
 Currently, he does the majority of his rhinoplasty surgeries using this technique.
 Since 2017, it has been the mainstay of how he performs a nose job.

 Discover the benefits of preservation rhinoplasty with Dr. Ali Sajjadian, one of the best preservation rhinoplasty surgeons in Newport Beach, CA. You can read on to learn more, or schedule a personalized consultation with Dr. Sajjadian today!